tasdikrahman/tasdikrahman.me/_drafts/2019-09-14-backpacking-trip-to-kerala-alleppey-fort-kochin.md

 And the stubbornness to eat something authentic was really an itch we add had, so off we went in an aimless search for something which was cheap as well as something which was local.

 We landed up at [Subash Hotel](https://goo.gl/maps/spHQSjxY2AqXUTzs6), not very far off from where we started searching for a hotel.
 And luck behold, it was also co-incidentally a [Toddy](https://en.wikipedia.org/wiki/Palm_wine) (palm wine) shop.
-The host seeing all three of us a bit uncomfortable at first as we had Sameeksha with us, told us not to worry at all by showing us around the kitchen and his family who were helping him run the shop.
+The host seeing all three of us a bit uncomfortable at first as we had samiksha with us, told us not to worry at all by showing us around the kitchen and his family who were helping him run the shop.
 The sight was a delightful one, where we could see freshly made tapioca, fried fish chips and of course toddy.
 We ended up settling down in one corner of the restaurant and out host helped us order a bit of everything which we saw in the kitchen.
-Me and Deepak didn't have the Toddy, but Sameeksha managed to gulp down the whole Toddy bottle to herself.
-Our host sheepishly had a look at both me and Deepak as smiled at Sameeksha when both our glasses were empty and she was drinking straight out of the jar.
+Me and Deepak didn't have the Toddy, but samiksha managed to gulp down the whole Toddy bottle to herself.
+Our host sheepishly had a look at both me and Deepak as smiled at samiksha when both our glasses were empty and she was drinking straight out of the jar.

 <center><img src="/content/images/2020/07/kerala-blog-5.jpg"></center>